-Objective 1 Parades notifications are processed and published on the Commission website in a timely manner Key activities Process and publish all parade notifications on the Commission website Hold formal meetings throughout the year for full consideration of sensitive parades Gather information and evidence to ensure it takes into account all relevant factors Draft determinations/decisions, where appropriate, following full consideration of all factors Issue determinations/decisions in a timely manner Measures Outputs of notifications website s processed and uploaded to PCNI 3760 this includes parades processed during the reporting period notified to take place outside the reporting parade.
-3856 parades were notified to take place during this period (this does not include those that were withdrawn by the organiser). of sensitive no Commission tifications considered by the 192 sensitive notifications considered during the reporting period (185 of which were notified to take place during the reporting period). of determination of the Commission ons/decisions issued within 5 days on meeting 192
+Objective 1 Parades notifications are processed and published on the Commission website in a timely manner Key activities Process and publish all parade notifications on the Commission website Hold formal meetings throughout the year for full consideration of sensitive parades Gather information and evidence to ensure it takes into account all relevant factors Draft determinations/decisions, where appropriate, following full consideration of all factors

+Issue determinations/decisions in a timely manner Measures Outputs of notifications processed and uploaded to PCNI website 3755 this includes parades processed during the reporting period notified to take place outside the reporting parade.
+3673 parades were notified to take place during this period (this does not include those that were withdrawn by the organiser). of sensitive notifications considered by the Commission 184 sensitive notifications considered during the reporting period (186 were notified to take place during the reporting period). of determinations/decisions issued within 5 days of the Commission meeting 186

-Objective 2 A greater understanding by the processions e public of issues concerning public Key activities Include context to determinations/decisions to provide background to the decision-making process and aid understanding Make ourselves available all members of society Make ourselves available for engagement with stakeholders and all members of society Respond to media enquiries and other correspondence, as appropriate Initiate survey work with NI Life and Times Measures Outputs of determinations which Commission's decision-m 145 there were 41 no action letters issued of media enquiries deal t with 21 Trend change in attitude/ on the stability of paradin perception of the general public g in Northern Ireland Life and Times Survey results
+Objective 2 A greater understanding by the public of issues concerning public processions Key activities Include context to determinations/decisions to provide background to the decision-making process and aid understanding Make ourselves available for engagement with stakeholders and all members of society Respond to media enquirie appropriate es and other correspondence, as Initiate survey work with N II Life and Times Measures Outputs of determinations which contain context to the Commission's decision-making process 149 there were 37 no action letters issued of media enquiries dealt with 30 Trend change in attitude/perception of the general public Life and Times Survey results on the stability of parading in Northern Ireland Objective 3 The Commission is kept informed of parading issues, including the conduct of public processions and protest meetings Key activities Engage proactively with parade and protest organisers, elected and community representatives and other stakeholders

-Objective 3 The Commission is kept info conduct of public processio ormed of parading issues, including the ns and protest meetings Key activities Engage proactively with parade and protest organisers, elected and community representatives and other stakeholders Gather information and evidence to ensure the Commission has a comprehensive range of data on which to base decisions Observe identified parades and prepare reports on the conduct of those parades Monitor media reports and statements relating to processions and protest meetings and attend relevant events Measures Outputs of sensitive parades wh engagement with stakeho 185 of parades observed 26 (however some of these parades included multiple notifications for 12th July) of observer reports pre pared 26 updates provided at Commission meetings and recorded in Minutes
+Gather information and evidence to ensure the Commission has a comprehensive range of data on which to base decisions Observe identified parades and prepare reports on the conduct of those parades Monitor media reports and statements relating to processions and protest meetings and attend relevant events Measures Outputs of sensitive parades where the Commission had engagement with stakeholders 186 of parades observed 36 (some of these parades included multiple notifications for 12th July) of observer reports prepared 26 updates provided at Commission meetings and recorded in Minutes

 Objective 4 Mediation is promoted and used as a means to resolve parading disputes Key activities Explore mediation in areas where local agreement has not been reached, to ensure that the parties are made aware of the benefits of dialogue Facilitate mediation where appropriate Measures Outputs of parading disputes in which mediation is facilitated The Commission has had significant engagement with stakeholders and has continued to undertake outreach.
-Formal mediation is taking place in one area with a report expected from Mediation NI once completed.
+A formal mediation report received in respect of one parading dispute was received and appropriate steps taken.

-Objective 5 Effective succession planning for the appointment of Commissioners and Secretariat staff Key activities Ensure staffing levels are adequate to discharge functions Advertise Secretariat vacancies in a timely manner
+Objective 5 Effective succession planning for the appointment of Commissioners and Secretariat staff Key activities Ensure staffing levels are adequate to discharge functions Advertise Secretariat vacancies in a timely manner Identify when vacancies in the Commission are likely to arise and liaise with NIO with regard to replacements Ensure a suitable training programme is in place and is provided to all Commissioners and members of the Secretariat

-Identify when vacancies in the Commission are likely to arise and liaise with NIO with regard to replacements Ensure a suitable induction programme is in place and is provided to all Commissioners and members of the Secretariat Measure Outputs of secretariat vacancies # of secretariat vacancies unfilled for one month or more 1 and % of Commissioner vacancies 0 0 % of staff and Commissioners who complete mandatory training Due to changes in Commissioners and Secretariat staff from January - March, training has been moved to Qtr 2 of 2024.
+Measure Outputs of secretariat vacancies unfilled for one month or more 1 % of staff and Commissio training ners who complete mandatory 100